If we are to realise a net-zero carbon future, we will need to dramatically change how we plan, construct and retrofit our built environment.

 Wood makes a comeback

-Using wood in construction is coming back into fashion – and helping sustain a forest-based circular economy.
+Using wood in construction has made a leap back into fashion.
 Research from the Energy Transitions Commission suggests that the substitution of timber for cement could play a major role in emissions reductions over the long term.
-And Vancouver has changed its building codes to allow 12 story wood-frame buildings.
+The world’s tallest wooden building in the world is Mjostarnet, situated north of Oslo.
+Standing at just over 85 metres high it proves that tall buildings can be built using local resources, local suppliers and sustainable wooden materials.

 Cement that cuts carbon emissions

 Solidia Technologies is using an innovative technique that injects carbon back into cement in place of water, reducing the carbon footprint of final concrete by up to 70%.
-While HeidelbergCement is piloting a concrete that could store thermal energy from solar panels.
+Construction chemicals company Chryso have joined forces with Solidia to further improve the performance of their ultra-low CO2 concrete and scale the use of greener concrete worldwide.

 Improving heating and cooling